arichornlover/YouTubeTweak-Downloads/README.md

   - Venmo: https://venmo.com/u/DavidBrett

 ## Updated Repository
-- Recently Updated this on December 11th 2022!
+- Recently Updated this on December 15th 2022!
+- Added New Jailbreak uYouPlus download! - Trollstore!
+- Updated arichorn/uYouPlusExtra from 17.48.2 to 17.49.4
-- Updated arichorn/uYouPlusExtra from 17.46.4 to 17.48.2
+- Updated qnblackcat/uYouPlus from 17.43.1 to 17.48.2
-- Updated uYouPlus 16.42.3 ipa to Release F8!
+- Updated uYouPlus 16.42.3 ipa to Release F9!
-- Fixed some Grammer/Typo Mistakes
+- Improved Spelling and Fixed some Grammer/Typo Mistakes